Raymond92-hub/Raymond92-hub/README.md

 - 👯 I’m looking to collaborate on **A pepertual motion machine to generate electrical energy**

-- 🤝 I’m looking for help with **A pepertual motion machine to generate electrical energy**
+- 🤝 I’m looking for help with **a pepertual motion machine to generate electrical energy**

 - 👨‍💻 My website: [https://raymondsenyo.engineer/]